dmitriibaboshin/proxmox-terraform/README.md

-# proxmox-terraform
+**Terraform Mudules for Proxmox**

-Terraform Mudules for Proxmox
+Use this Terraform modules with Proxmox VE.
+Tested on Proxmox 7.1.